steveathon/bootstrap-wysiwyg/README.md

 )
 * Does not create a separate frame, backup text areas etc - instead keeps it simple and runs everything inline in a DIV
 * (Optionally) cleans up trailing whitespace and empty divs and spans
-* Requires a modern browser (tested in Chrome 26, Firefox 19, Safari 6)
 * Supports mobile devices (tested on IOS 6 Ipad/Iphone and Android 4.1.1 Chrome)

 Basic Usage